Vyral/tracy-frans-recruiting/strategy-call.md

 <p>Do you like to share abundance?
 We are seeing how starting many small fires can turn into a huge fire quickly!</p>

-<p>Sharing vision can help help reassure or realign any business plan!
+<p>Sharing vision can help reassure or realign any business plan!
 We have met with brokers, power agents, team leads and newly licensed.</p>

 <p>The light at the end of the tunnel can be sometimes be a train - the more you see along the way will be sure to keep you on the correct track!</p>